Endurance (1912 ship): Legacy

 Two Antarctic patrol ships of the Royal Navy have been named Endurance in honour of Shackleton's ship.
 The first HMS Endurance, launched in May 1956 and given the pennant number A171 sometime later, served as an ice patrol and hydrographic survey ship until 1986.
-The second HMS Endurance was bought from Norway in 1991, where she was named MV Polar Circle.
+The second HMS Endurance was bought from Norway in 1991, where she had been named MV Polar Circle.
 After initially keeping that name, she was renamed Endurance, serving as an icebreaker.
 The SpaceX Crew Dragon Endurance was named in part in honour of the ship.
+In 2021, Lindblad Expeditions in conjunction with National Geographic launched the Endurance, a polar cruise ship named in honour of Shackleton's voyage.

+LEGO released a set based on the Endurance for Black Friday, 29 November 2024.